MikuMikuShaders/FilmGrain/README.md

 * `FilmBordersY` - Add dark border around Y-axis of the screen
 * `Vignette` - Add dark border around the screen corners
 * `Dispersion` - Controls how much shifting occurs that simulates the color shifts on the screen
-* `DispersionRadius` - Controls how much radius that does not produce this effect in the screen center
+* `DispersionRadius` - Controls how much radius that does not produces this effect in the screen center
 * `FilmLoop` - Controls how much loop number that tile the texture of the whole screen
 * `FilmLoopX` - Controls how much loop number that tile the texture of the whole screen on the X-axis
 * `FilmLoopY` - Controls how much loop number that tile the texture of the whole screen on the Y-axis